 In the case of violent crimes committed abroad

-Following an amendment to the Crime Victims Compensation Act in 2009, victims may also be entitled to compensation and assistance if the violent crime was committed abroad and not in Germany as their place of residence.
+Following an amendment to the Crime Victims Compensation Act in 2009, victims may also be entitled to compensation if the violent crime was committed abroad and not in Germany as their state of residence.

 Further, victims can file their application with the country in which the violent act was committed.
 EU Council Directive 2004/80/EC relating to compensation to crime victims in cross-border situations applies to violent crimes committed in another Member State of the European Union.
 The Directive provides that national assisting authorities help victims assert their claims for compensation against the other EU Member State.
 Germany’s designated assisting authority is the Federal Ministry of Labour and Social Affairs.
 The Ministry contacts the competent authority in the other country, provides translation services and assists applicants throughout the entire compensation procedure.
 Applicants are not asked to pay any costs.